thephpleague/route/docs/4.x/strategies.md

 });
 ~~~

-### Exception Decorators
+### Exception (Throwable) Decorators

-The application strategy simply allows any exceptions to bubble out, you can catch them in your bootstrap process or you have the option to extend this strategy and overload the exception decorator methods.
+The application strategy simply allows any `Throwable` to bubble out, you can catch them in your bootstrap process or you have the option to extend this strategy and overload the exception/throwable decorator methods.
 See [Custom Strategies](#custom-strategies).

+*Note:* In version `5.x` exception decorators will be replaced completely with throwable decorators, keep this in mind when implementing custom strategies, recommendation is to proxy your exception decorator to the throwable decorator.

 ## JSON Strategy